-PC World recently sat down with the latest build of Hitman: Absolution to see how the latest adventure by the chrome domed assassin is shaping up.
-This is the first Hitman game to be built from the ground up for current consoles (2006’s Hitman: Blood Money on Xbox 360 was a port), and this is evident in the greatly improved graphics over its predecessor.
-The stealth gameplay will be familiar to fans, though the developer has made some significant changes to the way the player uses disguises and blends in with the environment.
-In the past, the way enemies spotted the player was in a rudimentary manner, but the Hitman: Absolution encourages the player to stay out of sight even when in disguise, lest the enemy figures out you are an impostor.
+Hitman: Absolution is the first Hitman game to be built from the ground up for current consoles, since 2006’s Hitman: Blood Money on Xbox 360 was a port.
+The stealth gameplay will be familiar to fans, though improvements have been made to the way the player uses disguises and blends in with the environment.
+Now you are encouraged to stay out of sight even when in disguise, lest the enemy figures out you are an impostor.

-Following the play test, we had a chance to talk to IO Interactive art director, Roberto Marchesi, about the game.
+We had a chance to talk to IO Interactive art director, Roberto Marchesi, about the return of the renowned assassin.

 IO Interactive art director, Roberto Marchesi (RM): I would say a personal journey would be the main theme.
 Agent 47 will be put through a challenging journey, and the player will be put in situations where they will discover more about him and about his personality.

-How different is this theme compared to past games in the franchise?
+How is this different compared to past games?

 RM: By being a more personal journey, it translates into a more intense story.
 The previous games were more about “a thin red line,” where you travelled the world and went from contract to contract.
 In Hitman: Absolution, Agent 47 is taken out of his element, where he would normally be in control and the ultimate assassin.
 He is cast out after the traumatic events at the beginning of the game where he takes out his handler.
 He then has to find the truth about the girl he has to protect.
 This throws Agent 47 into situations he is not used to, where he has to take charge in unfamiliar circumstances.

-How have you expanded the way Agent 47 interacts with the world of Hitman: Absolution?
+How have you expanded the way Agent 47 interacts?

 RM: What I find the most satisfying the way is how we use disguises for gameplay and the blend-in mode.
 One of the pillars of the series, gameplay wise at least, has been the disguises and how to use them to fool enemies.
 What we’ve done this time round is change the rules.
 In the previous instalments, if you gained the cop disguise all of the cops thought you were their friend.
 This made sense from a gameplay point of view, but from a fantasy point of view it was a bit lacking.
 So what we’ve done in Hitman: Absolution works better in my opinion.